Navid-Ishaq/az-500-security-labs-deepdive/02-working-with-resource-tags--05-hands-on-walkthrough.md

-# Point 5 of 9: 05 Hands On Walkthrough
+# 02 Working With Resource Tags

-**Lab:** 02 Working With Resource Tags
+## Point 5 of 9: Hands-On Walkthrough

-**Summary:** This section covers *05 hands on walkthrough* as part of the overall lab objective.
-It offers insights and applied understanding in the context of Azure Security best practices.
+Break down the lab steps one by one as done in Azure Portal or CLI, with guidance.